 - The Chief Commissioner will review the complaint once all parties have responded to the disclosure report.
 Based on the review, the Chief Commissioner may decide that the complaint be dismissed or that it will proceed to hearing at the Court of Queen’s Bench.
 Dismissals generally occur because the evidence gathered does not support the allegations of discrimination.
 When an order to proceed to a hearing is made, it means that the Commission believes there is enough evidence to suggest that, on balance, it is more likely than not that the allegations made in the complaint are true, and that those allegations reflect discriminatory behaviour that requires an order of compensation.
-A trial must be held.
+A hearing must be held.

 *This summary presents only a brief overview of the resolution process that may not be applicable in all situations.

 - The Resolution Roadmap for Appropriate Case Resolution - PDF